SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 Example:

 * In the following screenshot, five columns are configured.
 Three property columns "Meter", “Vendor”, and “Owner”, which refer to the properties “name”, type” and “owner”.
-Additionally there are two actions, one for toggling the maintenance mode, and one to reboot the device.
+Additionally, there are two actions, one for toggling the maintenance mode, and one to reboot the device.
 ![image alt text](/guides/users-guide/image_17.png)

 * The resulting table is visualised as follows: